Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work within a few days for ESWL and ureteroscopy patients.
 PCNL patients may need one to two weeks.
+After general anaesthesia for ureteroscopy or PCNL, do not drive for 24 to 48 hours, so plan private transport rather than self-driving in Bangkok during days 2 to 4.
 Heavy lifting should wait until your urologist confirms full healing.
 Swimming is fine once any PCNL wound is sealed.
 Contact sports can resume at two to three weeks.

 When Will You See Final Results?